Do you sometimes repeat yourself when you speak?

 - What to do when people tune out

-Also, if you or your team could benefit from a private workshop and follow-up coaching on how to elevate your virtual communication and presentation skills, so that you’re all more clear and concise the first time you speak up… don’t hesitate to schedule a free consult call with me today!
+Also, if you or your team could benefit from a private workshop and follow-up coaching on how to elevate your virtual communication and presentation skills, so that you’re all more clear and concise the first time you speak up… don’t hesitate to contact me today!

 Thanks so much for being here and for your commitment to elevating your own communication skills.
 It’s a life-long journey and I admire the heck out of you for sticking with it.